jawerty/Timeline-Cleaner/README.md

 - Handles X rate limits: when the About Account endpoint returns `429`, the extension pauses tracking, displays a countdown toast, and automatically re-enables tracking once the reset window expires.

 ## Install & Load
-1. Clone or download this repository.
+1. Grab the extension files by cloning or downloading this repository.
-2. Open Chrome (or any Chromium-based browser that supports Manifest V3 extensions).
+2. Fire up Chrome (or any Chromium browser that supports Manifest V3 extensions).
-3. Navigate to `chrome://extensions`.
+3. In the address bar, type `chrome://extensions` and press Enter.
-4. Toggle **Developer mode** on (top-right).
+4. Flip the **Developer mode** switch in the top-right corner so Chrome lets you sideload code.
-5. Click **Load unpacked** and select this project folder (`geoblock`).
+5. Hit **Load unpacked**, browse to this project folder (`geoblock`), and confirm.
-6. The "Timeline Cleaner" icon now appears in your toolbar; pin it for quick access.
+6. You should now see the Timeline Cleaner icon in your toolbar—click the pin so it’s always handy.

 ## Configure the Extension
 Open the popup (`Timeline Cleaner` → click the browser action) to adjust settings.